finos/common-domain-model/documentation/source/documentation.rst

    settlementAmount Money (0..1)
    transferSettlementType TransferSettlementEnum (0..1)

-Additionally, ``Trade`` supports representation of specific execution or contractual trade details via the ``executionTradeDetails`` and ``contractDetails`` attributes.
+Additionally, ``Trade`` supports representation of specific execution or contractual trade details via the ``executionDetails`` and ``contractDetails`` attributes.

-ExecutionTradeDetails
+ExecutionDetails
 """""""""""""""""""""

-The ExecutionTradeDetails data type represents field that are applicable only to trade executions and includes attributes that descirbe the execution venue and execution type.
+The ExecutionDetails data type represents field that are applicable only to trade executions and includes attributes that describe the execution venue and execution type.

 ContractTradeDetails
 """"""""""""""""""""